Net Neutrality, the Musician and the Music Lover or Music Buyer - What gives?

 Without Net Neutrality independent musicians, general music buyers, and the public are more likely to be caught in this crossfire.

-Potentially Independent artists and their websites who don’t sign over to the bigger Music labels, Music organizations, or ISP; and are not prepared to pay these higher charges/fees to gain a good enough Internet speed for themselves will suffer.
+Potentially Independent artists and their websites who don’t sign over to the bigger Music labels, Music organizations, or ISPs; and are not prepared to pay these higher charges/fees to gain a good enough Internet speed for themselves will suffer.

 These same organizations will now be more readily able to afford the new charges.